-Linking executive pay to firm performance is seen as being desirable in principal-agent theory but can result in unintended consequences.
-We show that a consequence of tying bonus pay to size-based metrics, sales in particular, is that executives undertake more acquisitions in order to trigger the payouts of such bonuses, and that such acquisitions are value-destroying.
-An important implication of our study is as follows.
-Empire-building behavior by executives at the expense of shareholders has long been linked to executives' inherent preferences for the perquisites and non-pecuniary benefits associated with running larger firms.
-However, our findings imply that the design of compensation contracts is also an important factor that contributes to empire building.
+Linking executive pay to firm performance is typically desirable in principal-agent theory but can result in unintended consequences.
+We show that a consequence of tying bonus pay to size-based metrics, sales in particular, is that executives undertake more acquisitions to trigger the payouts of such bonuses, even if these acquisitions are value-destroying.
+The financial rewards that executives get from such bonus payouts are substantial, and the bonus payouts exceed the losses executives incur in their equity portfolio from making acquisitions that are value-destroying on average.